 - Additional help and support for teachers in other areas to make it as easy as possible to take the classroom outside.

-A comprehensive toolkit for supporting young people during lockdown including educational, cultural and wellbeing activities, information, advice and guidance.
+A comprehensive toolkit for supporting young people including educational, cultural and wellbeing activities, information, advice and guidance.

 - Provides resources enabling primary school teachers to host a George’s Marvellous Medicine Primary Science Day of their own, making it easier to bring science into the classroom.